How rare is my £2 and how much is it worth?

 eBay Tracker

-To help you determine the value of your coin, we’ve created our eBay Tracker, which takes the last 9 sold prices achieved on eBay and gives you the median price achieved (rounded to the nearest 50p).
+Our eBay Tracker, which is updated every 6 months, follows the secondary market selling price of the top 11 UK coins and banknotes.
+The eBay Tracker takes the last 9 sold prices achieved on eBay and gives you the median price achieved.
 By taking the median, rather than an average, we avoid skewing created by one or two excessive prices achieved.

 Scarcity Index